theoliveridley/RepData_PeerAssessment1/PA1_template.md

 2. Make a panel plot containing a time series plot (i.e. `type = "l"`) of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).

 ###Results
+Next, the data was examined for differences between activity between weekdays and weekends.

 ```r